Admitted To New Jersey And Federal District Court Bars

 In 1998, he was admitted to New Jersey and Federal District Court Bars and joined the firm of McOmber McOmber & Luber, which was established by his parents, Richard and Adrienne McOmber, in 1974.
 He was promoted to partner in 2001.
-Mr. McOmber resides in the Red Bank area with his wife, Dr. Nathalie Zenian McOmber, a general dentist who also practices in Monmouth County.
+Mr. McOmber resides in the Red Bank area with his wife, Dr. Nathalie Zenian McOmber, a general dentist who also practices in Monmouth County, and his two children.

-Mr. McOmber serves as a redevelopment, state tax appeal and conflict counsel to the Borough of Tinton Falls and as conflict counsel to the Township of Middletown.
-Mr. McOmber has extensive experience in redevelopment work and in handling all types of land use applications before planning and zoning boards, as well as litigating land use matters before the Superior Court and Appellate Division.
-He has successfully counselled many national corporations regarding complex development applications in New Jersey, including public storage facilities and financial institutions.
+Mr. McOmber has served as redevelopment, state tax appeal, and conflict counsel to many municipalities throughout New Jersey.
+He also has extensive experience in redevelopment work and in handling all types of land use applications before planning and zoning boards, as well as litigating land use matters before the Superior Court and Appellate Division.
+He has successfully counseled many national corporations regarding complex development applications in New Jersey, including self-storage facilities and financial institutions.

-Mr. McOmber has also successfully litigated on behalf of families and school districts in the areas of special education and Section 504 actions, including both at the administrative law level and in the Federal Courts.
-Mr. McOmber has litigated charter school matters, expulsion hearings, tenure charges and various other educational matters on behalf of both employees and school districts.
+Mr. McOmber has also successfully litigated on behalf of families and school districts in the areas of special education, including both at the administrative law level and in the Federal Courts.
+Mr. McOmber has litigated charter school matters, expulsion hearings, tenure charges, and various other educational matters on behalf of both employees and school districts.

 Where appropriate for a particular matter, Mr. McOmber is a proponent of Alternate Dispute Resolution (ADR) which generally includes negotiation, mediation, and arbitration.
 ADR is often an efficient and less expensive alternative to conventional litigation.
 Mr. McOmber is also admitted to the roster of New Jersey State Court-Approved Mediators as a R. 1:40 Qualified Mediator.

-Mr. McOmber is a member of the Parish Council of the St. Stepanos Armenian Apostolic Church in Elberon, New Jersey where he also serves as a Sunday school teacher.
-He is an active participant in Armenian philanthropic organizations in the northeast including as a Master of Ceremonies of the Armenian Genocide Remembrance Program in New York City.
-He also serves as a Member of the Board of Directors of the Center for Holocaust, Human Rights and Genocide Education at Brookdale Community College.
+Mr. McOmber is a member of the St. Stepanos Armenian Apostolic Church in Elberon, New Jersey.
+He is an active participant in Armenian philanthropic organizations in the northeast and also serves as a Member of the Board of Directors of the Center for Holocaust, Human Rights and Genocide Education at Brookdale Community College.